appwrite/appwrite/SECURITY.md

 ## Reporting a Vulnerability

-For security issues, kindly email us security@appwrite.io instead of posting a public issue in GitHub.
+For security issues, kindly email us security@appwrite.io instead of posting a public issue on GitHub.